jeongm-in/touchpad-adventure/README.md

 Usage (0x47) is followed by Usage (0x42 - Tip Switch).
 According to [Microsoft documentation for Digitizer Report Descriptors](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/supporting-usages-in-digitizer-report-descriptors), 0x47 is for Confidence (or Touch Valid in [HID Usage Tables 1.5](https://usb.org/document-library/hid-usage-tables-15) and 0x42 is for Tip (Tip Switch?).

+> Touch Valid: Indicates the device’s confidence that the touch contact was an intended, valid contact.
+The device should report 0 if the contact is not a valid touch.
+The device should report 1 if the contact is intended and valid (e.g. a pointing touch)

+> Tip Switch: A switch located at the tip of a stylus, indicating contact of the stylus with a surface.
+A pen-based system or system extension would use this switch to enable the input of handwriting or gesture data.
+The system typically maps Tip Switch to a primary button in a non-pen context

 So one bit for Confidence, another bit for Tip each with Logical Minimum 0 to Logical Maximum 1.
 And some padding for 6 bits?

 And for Usage 0x51, [HID Usage Tables 1.5](https://usb.org/document-library/hid-usage-tables-15) indicates that byte 0x51 corresponds to Contact Identifier.
 So That is indeed the finger index.

+> Contact Identifier: An identifier associated with a contact.
+The id persists for the duration of that contact’s detection, but may be reused for another contact once the original is no longer detected.
+Detection is assumed to extend from contact down to contact up notifications (or for devices that support hover detection, contact in-range to out-of-range).

 So for each finger, I have the following: